The Churches of Britain and Ireland

 The long vanished medieval St. Anne's Chapel was a C14 foundation from Keynsham Abbey, and both fell victim to Henry VIII.
 As near as Carole can tell from O.S. maps, the site is now only marked by an electrical substation on Chapel Way.
 ST 62090 72777.
 However, the associated holy well does still survive, in St. Anne's Woods.
 A service is held here annually - a photo of the 2007 service is available here.
 Both © Carole Sage (2016).

-St. Anne (1902-5) on Langton Road.
+St. Anne (1902-5) on Langton Road replaced an adjoining Mission Hall which was subsequently demolished and replaced by housing.
+The site is now covered by the end-terraced house to the right in Carole's photo.
 Two further views - 1, 2.
 ST 61923 72154.
 All © Carole Sage (2016).
 Link, with photos of the interior, and damage sustained in WWII.
 Loxton made a drawing, which also shows Langton Court Road United Methodist Free Church in the background, apparently blocking the road.